homeall/dhcphelper/README.md

 [![Made with Docker !](https://img.shields.io/badge/Made%20with-Docker-blue)](https://github.com/homeall/dhcphelper/blob/main/Dockerfile)

-:8ball: You will need to have:
+You will need to have:

 * :whale: [Docker](https://docs.docker.com/engine/install/)
 * :whale2: [docker-compose](https://docs.docker.com/compose/)
  >This step is optional

-:arrow_up: [Go on TOP](#about-the-project) :point_up:

 <!-- USAGE -->
 ## Usage

-:closed_book: You only need to pass as variable the IP address of DHCP server: `"-e IP=X.X.X.X"`
+You only need to pass as variable the IP address of DHCP server: `"-e IP=X.X.X.X"`

-:fountain_pen: You can run as:
+You can run as:

 `docker run --privileged -d --name dhcp --net host -e "IP=172.31.0.100" homeall/dhcphelper:latest`